 Each time you reach a level that grants an Ability Score Improvement, you can swap out metamagic options or cantrips.

 Any time you make an ability check that fails, you can reroll the check by spending a sorcery point.
 You must use the second roll.

 Subclasses – Sorcerous Origins

-At five sorcerer subclasses, sorcerers have fewer archetype options compared to many other classes.
+At eight sorcerer subclasses, sorcerers have fewer archetype options compared to many other classes.
 They do enjoy the advantage of picking a subclass at level 1, which is somewhat uncommon.
 While you are locked into your subclass early on, you also start gaining the benefits right away.

 Most of these subclasses are strong options, although there are certainly winners and losers here.
 Below we will give a brief rundown of all five options.

 See our Complete Guide to the Aberrant Mind Origin

 The Aberrant Mind sorcerer is another of the psionics-themed subclasses released in Tasha’s Cauldron of Everything.
 Unlike the Soulknife rogue, the Aberrant Mind does not have a pool of Psionic Energy dice to throw around.
 While the subclasses’ ties to psionics are tenous, mechanically it is a great option.

 - Psionic Spells.
 You gain access to a variety of psionic-themed spells, most of which are not typically available to a sorcerer.
 The list includes some great options like Hunger of Hadar and summon aberration.
 You gain specific spells at different levels, and they do not count against the total spells you know.